Artificial hip joint: What to do in case of leg length discrepancy?

 4. Bony causes:

-Instability and leg length discrepancy: opposing challenges
+Instability and leg length discrepancy: Opposing challenges

 An unstable prosthesis and a leg length discrepancy are two extremes that compete with each other.